 half teaspoon cloves

 1. Roughly chop the apples and quinces – no need to peel or core.
-Put each fruit in a separate pan and fill with water until the fruit is just covered.
+Put each fruit in a separate pan along with the lemon, ginger and cinnamon stick and fill with water until the fruit is just covered.
 Bring to the boil and simmer until soft.
 This will take around 45 mins but keep checking.
 Quinces are harder than apples so will take longer to cook – hence cooking them separately.

 2. Set up a jelly bag on a stand with a large bowl underneath and pour the fruit and water into the bag, letting the juices strain through.
 Leave this for a couple of hours until it is no longer dripping.
 Do not squeeze the bag as this will result in a cloudy jelly at the end.